 In January 2005, Vivendi Universal, S.A. ("Vivendi"), filed suit against EchoStar Communications Corporation in the United States District Court for the Southern District of New York alleging that we have anticipatorily repudiated or are in breach of an alleged agreement between EchoStar and Vivendi pursuant to which we are allegedly required to broadcast a music-video channel provided by Vivendi.
 Vivendi's complaint seeks injunctive and declaratory relief, and damages in an unspecified amount.
 Vivendi has since filed a motion for a preliminary injunction, in which it asks the Court to order us to broadcast the Vivendi music-video channel during the pendency of the litigation and to pay Vivendi for the provision of its music-video channel.
 We intend to vigorously defend this case.
 In the event that a Court determines that Vivendi is entitled to a preliminary injunction, we may be required to broadcast the Vivendi music-video channel during the pendency of the litigation, which would impact the bandwidth that we have available to broadcast other services.
-In the event that a Court ultimately determines that we have a contractual obligation to broadcast the Vivendi music-video channel and that we are in breach of that obligation, we may be required to broadcast the Vivendi music-video channel and that we are in breach of that obligation, we may be required to broadcast the Vivendi music-video channel and that we are in breach of that obligation, we may be required to broadcast the Vivendi music-video channel and the subject to substantial damages.
+In the event that a Court ultimately determines that we have a contractual obligation to broadcast the Vivendi music-video channel and that we are in breach of that obligation, we may be required to broadcast the Vivendi music-video channel and be subject to substantial damages.
 It is not possible to make a firm assessment of the probable outcome of the suit or to determine the extent of any potential liability or damages.